 Let the magic of the city of lights illuminate your meal.
 Meanwhile, dining atop white linen and candle-lit tables beneath swinging crystal chandeliers.
 Enjoy the show, as the open kitchen allows diners to view the master chefs at work.

 A bevy of French and American varietals grace their wine list, and diners can choose from a tasting menu, prix fixe, or a la carte menu options.

-Linger over such delicacies as crepes filled high with tender lump crab meat during your meal.
-Or the heavenly 'Homard,' twin lobster tails poached in olive oil, shallots, and Beurre Blanc sauce.
+Linger over such delicacies as pan-seared jump lump crab cake served with Beurre Blanc sauce.
+Or opt for the heavenly 'Homard,' twin lobster tails poached in olive oil, and shallots.

 Similarly, red meat fiends should opt for the classic seared beef tenderloin, topped with seared foie gras and truffle port wine reduction.

 Then, save room for dessert, or even hide the ring in one of Le Yaca's heavenly creme brulees.